North Wales Main Line: Services

-Principal through passenger services are London Euston to Holyhead, Bangor, Chester and Wrexham General operated by Avanti West Coast and Crewe to Holyhead, Cardiff to Holyhead and Manchester to Llandudno currently operated by Transport for Wales Rail.
+The principal through passenger services are London Euston to Holyhead, Bangor, Chester and Wrexham General, operated by Avanti West Coast; and Crewe to Holyhead, Cardiff to Holyhead, and Manchester to Llandudno, currently operated by Transport for Wales Rail.
 A revised timetable has operated since December 2005 incorporating a new service to and from Cardiff Central every two hours.
 The line still provides the UK railway part of the through passenger service to Dublin using fast car ferries from Holyhead to Dublin Port.

 Future

-The Welsh Government would like the line to be electrified, especially if Crewe becomes a rail hub due to HS2 in 2026.
+The Welsh Government would like the line to be electrified.
 Chancellor George Osborne said in July 2015 that there was a "really strong case" for electrification of the line.
-The Electrification Task Force said that the Chester to Crewe line was a Tier 2 priority for being electrified in the CP6 period (2019-2024).
+The Electrification Task Force said that the Chester-to-Crewe line was a Tier 2 priority for being electrified in the CP6 period (2019–2024).

+In 2023, Prime Minister Rishi Sunak announced that electrification of the North Wales Coast line would receive £1 billion in funding as part of the Network North policy paper, in conjunction with the scrapping of High Speed 2 north of Birmingham.